-Transitioning to electronic health records (EHR) will also require the utilization of a shredding service, especially with the large volume of papers that will need to be shredded following a scanning process.
-All your information will be stored electronically, meaning your old, physical paper files are now all a potential risk for data breaches and identity thefts.
+Transitioning to electronic health records (EHR) will also require the utilization of a shredding service.
+Especially with the large volume of papers that will need to be shredded following a scanning process.
+All your information will be stored electronically.
+This means your old, physical paper files are now all a potential risk for data breaches and identity thefts.

 Medical Record Retention Guide (According to HIPAA)

 |Fetal Heart Monitor Records||10 years (after age of majority)|

 |Patient Health Records||10 years after last use|

 |Register of Surgical Procedures||Permanently|

 A good strategy for securely disposing of medical records is keeping locked shred bins around the office to collect papers for shredding.
 A clerical error on some paperwork and other small mistakes can be safely stored for shredding without the worry of leaking this paperwork later on.